CP1404/Practicals/prac_09/README.md

 ## Musicians

-Create different "types" of `Musician`, like:
+Create different "types" (subclasses) of `Musician`, like:

 - `Guitarist`
 - `Drummer`
 - `Singer`

 For each one, consider **overriding** their `play` method to do something relevant to their role.
-E.g., a singer won't "need an instrument" but might be like, "Gary Cherone is singing".
+E.g., a singer won't " need an instrument" but might be like, "Gary Cherone is singing".
 You don't need to override the `play` method if the one in `Musician` is already satisfactory for the role.

 Then, copy your `my_band.py` program to create a new version that creates the band Extreme with more specific roles.
 E.g., instead of:

     kevin = Musician("Kevin Figueiredo")

 You'll write:

     kevin = Drummer("Kevin Figueiredo")

+Once you've done that.
+Make the program as interesting as you can.

 ## Trees